mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 1. use CUBAs artifact patterns where ever we can
 2. if not possible try to fiddle around with Spring
 3. if everything does not work, come back to Java mechanisms

+We normally tend to prefer the solution that is closest to the framework we use.
+The reason is, that when staying close to the framework (like CUBA) we can leverage the most of it.

 For _real business logic_ I would propose to turn this way upside down.
 Start with the Java mechanisms wherever possible, use spring where needed and switch to CUBA artifacts only where it makes sense.
 Let's get into the why: